corbindavenport/imageshare/DEV.md

 docker compose -f docker-compose-prod.yml up
 ```

 The production version should reboot the containers if they go down (e.g. after a reboot), if your Docker is set up correctly.

+## Auto-renew certificate

-The last step is to automate the certificate renewal, so SSL continues to work.
+You can automate the certificate renewal so SSL continues to work without manual work.
 On Linux systems, create a crontab like this:

 ```
 crontab -e